Abhishek8293/JPA-Auditing/README.md

 # JPA-Auditing

-This repository provides an example of implementing auditing with JPA (Java Persistence API).
-Auditing allows tracking changes to entities such as creation time, modification time, and the user responsible for the change.
+JPA Auditing is a feature provided by Spring Data JPA that simplifies the process of tracking changes made to entities in your application.
+It automatically logs who created and modified your entities (database records) and when these changes occurred.

+## Benefits

+- Reduced Code: Eliminates the need for manual code to track creation/modification information.
+- Consistency: Ensures timestamps and user information are populated consistently across your application.
+- Improved Auditing: Simplifies audit trails by automatically capturing user and timestamp data for entity changes.

 ## Features